srepetsk/gw-style/_pages/transgender_transvestite.md

 kalinsPDFMeta:
   - '{"showLink":"default"}'
 ---
-From ISNA: "People who identify as transgender or transsexual are usually people who are born with typical male or female anatomies but feel as though they’ve been born into the “wrong body.”
+From the Intersex Society of North America: "People who identify as <strong>transgender</strong> or transsexual are usually people who are born with typical male or female anatomies but feel as though they’ve been born into the “wrong body.”
 For example, a person who identifies as transgender or transsexual may have typical female anatomy but feel like a male and seek to become male by taking hormones or electing to have sex reassignment surgeries."

 &nbsp;